laser-base/laser-generic/docs/tutorials/sir.md

 The model is initialized with the defined parameters, components are added, and the simulation is run for the specified timesteps.
 Results are then visualized.

-/// details | Code example: Intiailize, run the simulation, and plot the results
+/// details | Code example: Initialize, run the simulation, and plot the results

 ```
 # Initialize the model